 Note: this article reflects the observations of the author, and not the views held by Dive The World.

-In July 2013 PADI took the decision to expel both Sheldon Hey (the writer) and Dive The World (the publisher) of the article above.
+In July 2013 PADI took the decision to 'expel' both Sheldon Hey (the writer of the article above who had already resigned from PADI) and Dive The World (the publisher).
 This decision had nothing to do with Dive The World being in breach of any safety or other quality control issues.
 Indeed just last year PADI awarded Dive The World with the supposedly prestigious '10 Year Excellence of Service' award.

 So from excellence to expulsion within a year.
 What must we have done in the last 12 months to upset PADI?
 Well, Dive The World's crime was to publish the article above in 2004 (yes, almost 10 years ago) questioning whether PADI was fulfilling the role that it purported to and how it could improve its services to divers and dive professionals (that means you).
 We doubt you will read much in the article that you don't already know or many points you don't agree with; we believe the views are widely held in the dive industry.